Tauba Tauba: Music

-The film score is composed by various artists such as Nitin Raikwar, Vikrant Mathur, and Vishuraj-Jayant.
+The film score was composed by various artists such as Nitin Raikwar, Vikrant Mathur, and Vishuraj-Jayant.

 Reception

 Critical response

 The film was panned by critics upon release.
 Salil Kumar of Rediff gave the film a negative review, writing, "It is doubtful if anyone would like to spend Rs 100 just to see a couple of women prancing around in colourful undies."
 Guest reviewer for the BBC, Goher Iqbal Punn, also disliked the film and called it "avoidable fare" and "an ordinary piece of work."
-Kashif Ali of Fullhyderabad.comg ave the film a rating of 3.0 and called it "perverse suffering."
+Kashif Ali of Fullhyderabad.com gave the film a rating of 3.0 and called it "perverse suffering."